markandre13/indygl/README.md

 # IndyGL

-* A class library to build 3D modeling software.
+a class library to support building 3D modeling applications
-* Uses WebGPU